Comparison

 - Which is better maintained, infinity or matrixone?

-- infinity: Active. matrixone: Very active.
+- infinity: Very active. matrixone: Very active.
 Compare maintenance labels, days since push, and release cadence in the trust section below - stars alone do not measure maintenance.

 - Where are the full trust reports for infinity and matrixone?

-- GraphCanon publishes per-repo trust reports with dated maintenance, provenance, and scan summaries: infinity: /tools/infiniflow-infinity/trust; matrixone: /tools/matrixorigin-matrixone/trust.
+- GraphCanon publishes per-repo trust reports with dated maintenance, provenance, and scan summaries: infinity trust report; matrixone trust report.